BambooTuna/LoadTest/README.md

 ```

 6. Edit main.tf
-The repo_name should replace to [repository name].
+The repo_name should be replaced to [repository name].
 ```tf
 variable "repo_name" {
     default = "[repository name]"